 If you would rather eat at a restaurant, there are no great ones - we tried one of the local restaurants, referred to us as 'the best in Mahikeng' - but it left much to be desired.

-We would suggest you rather braai your own meat at Ashden Lodge.
+We would suggest you rather braai your own meat at Ashden Lodge or eat at the Mmabatho Palms.

 There are braai facilities (Weber braais) available on the veranda, for those who would prefer to braai like we do - just remember to bring your own wood or charcoal.